What Types of Benefits Are Available? Top of page

 This special benefit is available to individuals who must be away from work for up to six weeks to care for a critically ill family member who faces a significant risk of death within 26 weeks.
 Individuals who are unemployed and on regular EI may also be eligible for this type of benefit.

-For the purposes of this benefit, click here to find the list of individuals who are considered family members.
+Click here to find the list of individuals who are considered family members for the purposes of this benefit.

 When requesting compassionate care benefits, an applicant must provide a medical certificate that has been completed and signed by a medical practitioner authorized to treat the gravely ill family member.
 The claimant is responsible for paying any fees that the doctor may charge to produce a certificate.